As an avid traveler and travel blogger, I am always in the air. This year alone, I've been on 22 flights—2 international, the rest domestic.

-Extended leg room, window seats, empty rows to myself, exit rows, and bulkhead rows all allowed for a more comfortable flying experience on my 2 to 6-hour flights.
+Was it First Class every time?
+No. But I consider an upgraded seat to include extended legroom, window seats, empty rows to myself, exit rows, and bulkhead rows allowing for a more comfortable flying experience on my 2 to 6-hour flights.

-Being upgraded on a flight to me means any seat that is better than the one I was assigned.
-Rarely if not ever do I pay for a seat in a better section of the plane, let alone a window seat.
+Being upgraded on a flight means any seat that is better than the one I was assigned.
+Rarely, if not ever, do I pay for a seat in a better section of the plane, let alone a window seat.

 Honestly, if it were free I would just lay in the overhead compartment.

-I think it’s important to have an attitude of gratitude when reading this article, and that is my Tip #1.
-We should be grateful that we have the privilege of leisure travel at all, and not take it negatively if/when we’re unable to be upgraded.
-I’m truly happy to just be on the plane.
+I think it's important to have an attitude of gratitude when reading this article, and that is my #1 Tip.
+We should be grateful that we have the privilege of leisure travel and not take it negatively if/when we cannot be upgraded.
+I'm truly happy to just be on the plane.